linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Ratios/How to Use Price-To-Sales Ratios to Value Stocks.md

+---
+aliases:
+- Alias_311_How to Use Price-To-Sales Ratios to Value Stocks.md
+- Alias_308_How to Use Price-To-Sales Ratios to Value Stocks.md
+tags:
+- tag_example
+---

 Investors are always seeking ways to compare the value of stocks.
 The price-to-sales ratio utilizes a company's market capitalization and revenue to determine whether the stock is valued properly.